bright/new-www/content/projects/boosting-user-acquisition-with-app-clip-instant-app-for-relevo-–-a-food-take-away-and-delivery-app.md

 <center>Relevo Instant App on Google Play</center>

-The essential aspect of the implementation involved setting up analytics to measure the users' acquisition through the channels provided by App Clip and Instant App.
-We devised and implemented tracking protocols, enabling the Relevo team to meticulously monitor the results of this implementation.
+The essential aspect of the implementation involved setting up analytics to measure the users' acquisition through the channels provided by App Clip and Instant App. **We devised and implemented tracking protocols, enabling the Relevo team to meticulously monitor the results of this implementation**.

 <TitleWithIcon sectionTitle="challenges – finding the balance between user engagement and meeting tech limitations" titleIcon="/images/gearwheel.svg" titleIconAlt="challenges" />

-The critical challenge involved strategizing which features should be incorporated into the sample versions of the iOS and Android apps.
+The critical challenge involved **strategizing which features should be incorporated into the sample versions of the iOS and Android apps**.
 The challenge lay in crafting a flow that not only entices new users to Relevo but also adheres to the strict size limitations stipulated by Google and Apple.
-Furthermore, the flow needed to closely resemble the final version of the application to ensure a seamless transition.
+Furthermore, **the flow needed to closely resemble the final version of the application to ensure a seamless transition**.
 This way, switching from App Clip/Instant App would be a smooth experience.

-Once the strategic decisions were made, our team embarked on finding optimal methods to implement these selected features within the sample versions.
+Once the strategic decisions were made, our team embarked on **finding optimal methods to implement these selected features within the sample versions**.
 This was accomplished through a modular approach, segmenting various parts of the application into distinct modules.
 This strategy not only enhanced clarity but also streamlined the customization process for App Clip and Instant App.

 <div className="image">![Relevo official materials](../../static/images/relevo_official_material.png "Relevo official materials")</div>

 <TitleWithIcon sectionTitle="result – enhancing marketing efforts with a new acquisition channel" titleIcon="/images/icon_result_svg.svg" titleIconAlt="result" />

-By implementing App Clip and Instant App, we have streamlined the process of introducing new users to Relevo, instantly showcasing the app's key features on their screens without necessitating a full download.
+By implementing App Clip and Instant App, **we have streamlined the process of introducing new users to Relevo, instantly showcasing the app's key features on their screens** without necessitating a full download.
 Over time, users opt to install the app as they recognize its value.

-We are proud to affirm that both App Clip and Instant App have evolved into significant channels for user acquisition, reaching audiences that might otherwise be inaccessible.
+We are proud to affirm that both **App Clip and Instant App have evolved into significant channels for user acquisition**, reaching audiences that might otherwise be inaccessible.